Kiki Strike: Series titles

-DeeDee wears dreadlocks that often get singed or burnt off during her experiments.
-She receives a scar on her forehead from an explosion that takes place in Inside the Shadow City.Betty BentThe third Irregular to be introduced, Betty Bent is a master of disguise.
+The third Irregular to be introduced, Betty Bent is a master of disguise.
 Her parents are costume designers for the Metropolitan Opera, and Betty always appears in prosthetics, wigs, and costumes.
 She rarely shows her true face, even though she attends the Girl Scouts weekly.

 Betty is incredibly shy, sweet and forgiving, rarely clashing with the others' strong personalities.
 She is very brave.
 She also makes the costumes, disguises, and uniforms for the group.